UEFA EURO 2020 draw: a success story for Romanian football | Inside UEFA

 You can find out more about Bucharest, the stadium and travelling to Romania during the tournament here.

-You can also find out more about UEFA's HatTrick programme and how it is helping football development here.
+You can also learn more about UEFA's HatTrick scheme and how it is helping football development here.